vikrant7/mobile-vod-bottleneck-lstm/README.md

 ```sh
 python train_mvod_lstm1.py --datasets {path to ILSVRC2015 root dir} --batch_size 10 --num_epochs 30 --pretrained {path to pretrained basenet model} --freeze_net True --width_mult 1
 ```
-Here, freeze_net command line argument freezes the model as descriped in the paper.
-Make sure to keep batch size same in lstm1, lstm2, lstm3, lstm4 and lstm5 training as the size of hidden and cell state of LSTM layers should be consistent while training.
-Also, make sure to keep width multiplier same.

-By default, GPU is used for training.

 Refer script docstring and inline comments in **`train_mvod_lstm1.py`** for understanding of execution.

 #### Basenet with 2 Bottleneck LSTM